Why study public health?

 A bachelor’s degree in public health will qualify you for entry-level work to carry out public health functions.
 An online public health course will equip students with the skills they need to become community health workers or health educators.

-A bachelor’s degree in public health is a good starting point to enter the field of public health, obtain some valuable public health work experience and determine what field you would like to specialise in should you choose to further your studies with a masters degree in public health.
+A bachelor’s degree in public health is a good starting point to enter the field, obtain some valuable work experience and determine what field you would like to specialise in should you choose to further your studies with a masters degree in public health.

-Due to the high level of responsibility that senior public health workers carry, as well as the education required, a master’s degree in public health is recommended for those wanting to go far in their career.
+Due to the high level of responsibility that senior public health workers carry, as well as the education required, a master’s degree is recommended for those wanting to go far in their career.

 Distance learning public health courses